src47/DeepLPnet/README.md

-# LPnet: Deep Learning Estimation of Crystal Lattice Parameters from X-Ray Powder Diffraction Patterns
+# DeepLPnet: Deep Learning Estimation of Crystal Lattice Parameters from X-Ray Powder Diffraction Patterns

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------
 This repository contains the trained models from the paper "Deep Learning Estimation of Crystal Lattice Parameters from X-Ray Powder Diffraction Patterns".
 Please contact ICSD and CSD for access to their databases which were utilized in our analysis.